aws-samples/aws-serverless-security-workshop/docs/06-waf/README.md

 	* In Add conditions section, select
 		* 	`does`
 		*  `match at least one of the filters in the SQL injection match condition `
-		*  `SQlInjectionMatch`  -- the name of the condition we created for SQL inject in 6B
+		*  `SQlInjectionMatch`  -- the name of the condition we created for SQL injection in 6B
 	*  Click **Add condition**
 	*  Then click **Create**